top of page

 The activists are pushing for agro ecology, food sovereignty and just transitions as proven, scalable solutions capable of reducing emissions and restoring ecosystems if governments commit to funding and protecting them.

-The issues raised at COP30 affects millions of African farmers.
+The issues raised at COP30 affect millions of African farmers.

-The resistance of corporates take over will protect Africa too, in the face of a threat to land rights by industrial agriculture and monoculture, underfunding to small holder farmers who produce up to 70pc of food produced.
+The resistance to corporate takeover will protect Africa too, in the face of a threat to land rights by industrial agriculture and monoculture, and underfunding of smallholder farmers who produce up to 70 per cent of the food produced.

-The issue of GMOs, pesticides and seed privatisation mirror the global corporate influence that poses a threat to food security in the continent.
+The issue of GMOs, pesticides, and seed privatisation mirrors the global corporate influence that poses a threat to food security on the continent.

 However, the activists are reminding the world that the real climate solutions are already feeding millions, rebuilding ecosystems and sustaining cultures.